thisisparker/dotnet-jekyll/_posts/2022-12-27-crossword-cameo-glass-onion-knives-out.md

     - film
     - netflix
 image: /assets/images/glass-onion-still.jpg
+image_alt: Daniel Craig as Benoit Blanc sits in a bathtub surrounded by papers.
 ---

 Through some remarkably sharp eyes and impressive grid IDing, I learned that a crossword puzzle shown briefly on-screen on "Glass Onion: A Knives Out Mystery" is the [June 16, 2022 New York Times puzzle](https://www.nytimes.com/crosswords/game/daily/2022/6/16) constructed by me and [Ross Trudeau](https://rosswordpuzzles.com).
 Some very very minor spoilers follow.